Mohammad-Alkreima/StayNest/README.md

 | `endDate` | string | yes | Must be after startDate |

 On creation:
-- Loyalty discount calculated based on guest's totalBookings
+- Loyalty discount is calculated based on the guest's completed bookings.
-- Pricing snapshot stored (price per night, fees, subtotal, discount, total)
+- If the guest has no loyalty discount and the stay is 7 nights or more, a 5% weekly discount is applied.
+- Loyalty and weekly discounts are not combined; the loyalty discount takes priority when available.
+- The discount applies only to the accommodation subtotal, before cleaning and service fees.
+- A pricing snapshot is stored using the property price and fees at booking time.
-- Platform commission (10%) and host earnings calculated
+- Platform commission (10%) and host earnings are calculated.
-- Booking status: `pending`
+- Booking status is set to `pending`.
+- Payment status is set to `unpaid`.
-- Real-time notification sent to host via Socket.io
+- A real-time notification is sent to the host via Socket.io.

 ---